UCLComputerScience/pgta/hours.md

 - **Teaching**: labs, practicals
     - Calculate the total hours for a module.
 This may be over more than one term.
-    - Add 50% to the total hours for preparation. **TODO: Is this correct?**
+    - Add 50% to the total hours for preparation.
 - **Support**: Moodle support, mandatory passive lecture/lab attendance, creating/modifying teaching materials
     - This may be regular e.g. 2 hours a week for 10 weeks = 20 hours; or a total sum e.g. port the coursework from Matlab to Python = 50 hours